zavvdev/nvim-setup/README.md

 2. [Git](https://git-scm.com/) should be installed.

-Check where configuration lives in your system.
-On Mac it's in _~/.config/nvim_.
+Check where the configuration lives on your system.
+On macOS it's in _~/.config/nvim_.

-Everything that is inside _nvim_ folder in this repository should be in _~/.config/nvim_.
+Everything inside the _nvim_ folder in this repository should be placed in _~/.config/nvim_.

 ## Keybindings

 Leader key: `Space`.
-Leader is the button that you press before using keybindings combo.
+The Leader key is pressed before a keybinding combination.

-### File system
+### File System

 From netrw:

-1. Create file: `f f`.
+1. Create a file: `f f`.

-2. Create directory: `f d`.
+2. Create a directory: `f d`.

-3. Edit file/directory name under the cursor: `f e`.
+3. Edit the name of the file/directory under the cursor: `f e`.

-4. Delete file or empty directory under the cursor: `f r`.
+4. Delete the file or empty directory under the cursor: `f r`.

-#### Moving files
+#### Moving Files

 From netrw:

-1. Mark directory as target: `Shift Tab`.
-This is needed for moving/copying files to that target.
+1. Mark a directory as the target: `Shift Tab`.
+This is required when moving or copying files to that directory.

-2. Mark/unmark file/directory: `Tab`.
+2. Mark/unmark a file or directory: `Tab`.

-3. Unmark all marked files/directories: `Leader Tab`.
+3. Unmark all marked files and directories: `Leader Tab`.

-4. Copy marked files/directories to target directory: `f c`.
+4. Copy marked files/directories to the target directory: `f c`.

-5. Copy marked files/directories to directory under the cursor: `f C`.
+5. Copy marked files/directories to the directory under the cursor: `f C`.

-6. Move marked files/directories to target directory: `f x`.
+6. Move marked files/directories to the target directory: `f x`.

-7. Moved marked files/directories to directory under the cursor: `f X`.
+7. Move marked files/directories to the directory under the cursor: `f X`.

-8. Run shell command on marked files/directories: `f ;`.
+8. Run a shell command on marked files/directories: `f ;`.
-   For example, mark non-empty directory, use _f ;_ and type _rm -r_ to delete the directory.
+   For example, mark a non-empty directory, use _f ;_, then type _rm -r_ to delete it.

 #### Navigation

 From netrw:

-1. Bookmark current directory: `f b`.
+1. Bookmark the current directory: `f b`.

-2. Remove most recent bookmark: `f b r`.
+2. Remove the most recent bookmark: `f b r`.

-3. Go to previous bookmarked directory: `f b g`.
+3. Go to the previous bookmarked directory: `f b g`.

-4. Show list of marked files: `f l m`.
+4. Show a list of marked files: `f l m`.

-5. Change directory to current under cursor: `c d`.
+5. Change to the directory under the cursor: `c d`.

-6. Move one directory above: `-`.
+6. Move up one directory: `-`.

-7. Open file tree (from file): `Leader e`.
+7. Open the file tree (from a file): `Leader e`.

-8. Open file in a new tab: Place cursor on file/directory press `t`.
+8. Open a file in a new tab: place the cursor on a file/directory and press `t`.

-9. Navigate to opened tab by number: `Ngt` where N is a tab number.
+9. Navigate to an open tab by number: `Ngt`, where N is the tab number.

 #### Global Search